ogunlao/Coursera_Capstone/README.md

 # Clustering Lagos Hotels with Similar Facilities

-This repository was submitted to complete the IBM Data Science capstone project.
+This repository was submitted as IBM Data Science capstone project.

 Three data sourses were used in this project.